-Pulmonary vein isolation is a procedure to treat an abnormal heart rhythm called atrial fibrillation.
+Pulmonary vein isolation is a procedure to treat an irregular heart rhythm called atrial fibrillation.

-In pulmonary vein isolation, the tiny scars are created in the left upper chamber of your heart in the area where the four lung (pulmonary) veins connect.
-Your pulmonary veins bring oxygen-rich blood from your lungs to your heart.
+In pulmonary vein isolation, the tiny scars are created in the left upper chamber of the heart in the area where the four lung (pulmonary) veins connect.
+The pulmonary veins bring oxygen-rich blood from the lungs to the heart.

 Why it's done